 Receipt of Tax Refund – Either a tax refund or any form of special Government one-off subsidy

-These are just some examples to illustrate that you must always be on guard and prepared, to identify opportunities for Bonus Savings, as they provide tremendous opportunity to fast-track your deposit.
+These are just some examples to illustrate that you must always be on guard and prepared, to identify opportunities for Bonus Savings, as they provide tremendous opportunities to fast-track your deposit.

 TIP The sooner you can identify an opportunity for a Bonus Saving, the quicker you should redirect those savings to the Invisible Account before they are absorbed in your cost of living or spent.